 Although efforts to contain and minimize stray cats throughout neighborhoods in the United States are currently underway, many streets are filled with stray cats.
 When temperatures start to drop, homeless cat populations need a little extra care and special attention to keep them safe.
 While they may not have a home of their own, offering some necessities and taking special winter precautions to guarantee their safety can go a long way in getting stray cats through even the most brutal winters.
 Below, let's take a closer look at homeless cat care during the winter months.

-What Can I Provide?
+What Can I Provide for Stray Cats?

 During the summer months, stray cats are relatively self-sufficient, but the winter poses a new set of challenges.
 If you live in an area with chilly winters, your stray cat population may need a helping hand.
 Luckily, many cat necessities are easy to provide and can be made with DIY savvy.

 Stray cats will appreciate a sheltered area to get out of the elements and get a warm, peaceful sleep.
 While most people aren't willing to sacrifice their garage or shed space, simply providing a small box for a stray cat to shelter in is more than enough.
 A simple wooden crate or plastic container lined with insulating material or hay is enough to provide warmth and shelter for stray cats.
 There are plenty of DIY options for shelter design that are cheap and easy to make.
 Not only will a shelter keep a stray cat out of the elements, but it offers protection from potential predators as well.

 Finding a fresh water source can be problematic in the coldest months, especially when the temperature drops below freezing.
 Provide fresh water daily for stray cats in your neighborhood.
 You can even use a simple, heated bowl to ensure the stray cats will always have a water source.
 Or, opt for a plastic water trough like what people use for horses.
 While the water inside might freeze, the frozen water won't crack or break the water bowl.